threeML/threeML/docs/installation.md

                         ...
 ```
 with the important part being the `threeml` at the end of the line.
 If it says
-`conda-forge` check that the `threeml` channel has a hihger priority than the
+`conda-forge` check that the `threeml` channel has a higher priority than the
 `conda-forge` one.

 ```bash